transposit-connectors/mc-transposit-eng/runbooks/debugging_workflows_k8s_get_pod_status_with.md

 * Function
 * Caveats

-## Debugging the function that calls the K8s API
+## Debugging the proxy that calls the K8s(AKS) API Server
-There is a lambda that calls the MongoDB commands using the Nodejs drivers.
+There is a Node function which proxies the request to the k8s (Azure AKS) API server and disables validation of the self-signed SSL cert fronting the specific k8s API server

-* Where it's deployed: under the development-admin role in us-west-2. https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions/mongodb_lambda_bridge?tab=configuration.
+* Where it's deployed: Access (portal.azure.com) using the credentials for `test-user1@transposit.com` listed in 1password.
+Navigate to `App Services` and select
 * There are test events set up at the lambda itself on AWS.
 Make sure those work correctly.
 * Where the code lives: https://github.com/transposit-connectors/mongodb_lambda_bridge.
 You can make updates directly in AWS, but make sure those updates are reflected on github